Find travel insurance for your trip to the USA with unlimited medical cover

 If you find yourself in an emergency in the USA, some of helpful contacts include:

-- You travel insurer.
-You insurance provider will have an 24/7 helpline for claims and medical emergencies.
+- Your travel insurer.
+Your travel insurance brand will have an 24/7 helpline for claims and medical emergencies.

 - National emergency hotline.
 You can reach this service by dialing 911.